cisco/ChezScheme/IMPLEMENTATION.md

 does that before consulting the backend.
 So, some of the variables in the intermediate form will stay as `uvar`s, and some will get converted to a frame reference of them form SFP[pos].
-When the backend is then asked to select an instruction for an operation that cosumes some variables and delivers a result to some destination variable, it may not be able to work with one or more of the arguments or destination in SFP[pos] form; in that case, it will create an unspillable and assign the SFP[pos] value to the unspillable, then use the unspillable in a generated instruction sequence.
-Of course, introducing unspillables may mean that some of the remaining `uvar`s to no longer fit in registers after all; when that happens, the register allocator will discard the tentative instruction selection and try again after spilling for `uvar`s (which will then create even more unspillables locally, but those will have short lifetimes, so
+When the backend is then asked to select an instruction for an operation that consumes some variables and delivers a result to some destination variable, it may not be able to work with one or more of the arguments or destination in SFP[pos] form; in that case, it will create an unspillable and assign the SFP[pos] value to the unspillable, then use the unspillable in a generated instruction sequence.
+Of course, introducing unspillables may mean that some of the remaining `uvar`s no longer fit in registers after all; when that happens, the register allocator will discard the tentative instruction selection and try again after spilling for `uvar`s (which will then create even more unspillables locally, but those will have short lifetimes, so